The Fratellis: 2007–2009: Here We Stand and hiatus

+Also in October 2007, the band contributed a cover of "All Along the Watchtower" (originally by Bob Dylan and popularized by The Jimi Hendrix Experience) for the covers compilation album Radio 1: Established 1967, in celebration of the fourtieth anniversary of BBC Radio 1 signing on air.

+The band's second album, Here We Stand, was first mentioned in November 2007 on their website, which stated that work had begun on the album in a rehearsal space in Glasgow.
+The band said that they were self-producing the album and had their own studio to record in.
+Recording finished on 13 January 2008.

-The band's filmed on 18 June 2008 at the Fillmore, San Francisco; performances of "Milk and Money", "Flathead" and "Mistress Mabel" from Abbey Road Studios and the videos for second album, Here We Stand, was first mentioned in November 2007 on the Fratellis' official website, which stated that work had begun on the album in a rehearsal space in Glasgow.
+The band filmed on 18 June 2008 at the Fillmore, San Francisco; performances of "Milk and Money", "Flathead" and "Mistress Mabel" from Abbey Road Studios and the videos for second album, Here We Stand, was first mentioned in November 2007 on the Fratellis' official website, which stated that work had begun on the album in a rehearsal space in Glasgow.
 The band said that they were self-producing the album and had their own studio to record in.
 Recording finished on 13 January 2008.